Question 1: What are the factors affecting the rate of diffusion?

-Answer: The porins are proteins that form huge pores in the outer membranes of the plastids, mitochondria and some bacteria allowing molecules up to the size of small proteins to pass through.
-Thus porins facilitate diffusion.
+Answer: Carrier proteins form porin channels in the outer membranes of plastids, mitochondria and some bacteria.
+The porin channels allow the molecules up to the size of small proteins to pass through molecule bound to the transport protein and thus allow facilitated diffusion.

 (c) Osmotic Pressure and Osmotic Potential

 Answer: The pressure which needs to be applied to prevent the inward flow of water across a semi-permeable membrane.
 In other words, the minimum pressure needed to negate the osmosis is called osmotic pressure.
 On the other hand, the ability of a solution to suck in water from across a semi-permeable membrane is called osmotic potential.

 Answer: Random movement of molecules to attain concentration equilibrium is called diffusion.
 When osmosis happens in a way that solids (colloids) take up water, it is called imbibition.

 (e)Apoplast and Symplast pathways of movement of water in plants.

 |The free diffusional space outside the plasma membrane is called apoplast.

 |The inner side of plasma membrane is called symplast.

 |Water and solutes are usually transported by this.